kotarondo/PersHA.js/docs/IO_ARCHITECTURE.md

 - *iomanager*
 Persha's I/O management system.
 - *handler*
-Node modules to handle I/O.
+Node modules to execute actual I/O requests.

 They are all written in javascript.
 *node-lib* and *bridge* are executed on PersHA's javascript interpreter(upper lands).
 *iomanager* and *handler* are executed on Node's javascript interpreter(lower lands).

 ## I/O APIs